Let’s get back to basics!

 C – Care

 We’re dang good at taking care of everyone else, aren’t we?
-We make sure everyone is doing what they should be doing (even grown ass people who should be responsible for themselves) and when and how they should be doing it.
-We will drop everything to rescue someone in need.
+Making sure everyone is doing what they should be doing (even grown ass people who should be responsible for themselves) and when and how they should be doing it.
+Dropping everything to rescue someone in need.
 Do you treat yourself with the same priority?

 All three of these basics are like a muscle that needs to be exercised and grows stronger over time.
 They probably are not natural habits (yet!).
 It takes practice and intentional change to weave these into your daily routine.
 Give it a try (like a legit try – not just a ‘I’ll do it when I think of it!”) and let me know how it works out for you in the comments!